puppetlabs/puppetlabs_spec_helper/README.md

 mock_with
 =========

 There are two major mocking frameworks in modules test suites today: [mocha](https://rubygems.org/gems/mocha) and [rspec-mocks](https://rubygems.org/gems/rspec-mocks).
-It is recommended to choose rspec-mocks explicitely by specifying `mock_with` either in your `spec_helper.rb` like so:
+We recommend that you choose rspec-mocks explicitly by specifying `mock_with`, either in your `spec_helper.rb` like so:

 ```
 RSpec.configure do |c|